ista-vamos/QuAK/README.md

 The witness format is `prefix(cycle)`, e.g., `aa(ab)` is the word `aaababab...`.

 ### Monitor Construction and Execution
-QuAK can contsruct monitors from deterministic automata by either reading them from a file or copying an automaton object:
+QuAK can construct monitors from deterministic automata by either reading them from a file or copying an automaton object:
 ```cpp
 Monitor* M = new Monitor("A.txt", Val);
 ```